Tennis Canada: Tournaments

 Tennis Canada owns and operates the Canadian Open (marketed as the National Bank Open Presented by Rogers since 2021), a joint men's and women's competition which attracts the top players in the world.
 For men, the Canadian Open is a Masters 1000 event on the Association of Tennis Professionals (ATP) tour; for women, it is a WTA 1000 event on the Women's Tennis Association (WTA) tour.
 In even-numbered years, the men's tournament is held in Montreal, while the women's tournament is held in Toronto, and vice versa in odd-numbered years.

 Tennis Canada also owns and operates six ATP Challenger Tour tournaments in Drummondville, Winnipeg, Gatineau, Granby, Vancouver, and Calgary; and several lower-level ITF-sanctioned professional tournaments for men and women.

 At the junior level, Tennis Canada operates eight junior national championships for Canadian juniors each year, including both indoor and outdoor events in four age categories: under-12, under-14, under-16, and under-18.
 They also host several ITF-sanctioned junior tournaments from Grade 1 to Grade 5 open to international players.
 The largest of these is the Grade 1 level Canadian Open Junior Tennis Championships held in Repentigny, Quebec.

 International tennis

 Tennis Canada is responsible for organizing Canadian teams for the Fed Cup, Davis Cup, Hopman Cup, the Olympics, and Paralympics.

-Rogers rankings

-Tennis Canada, in partnership with the Provincial Tennis Associations, launched Rogers Rankings on January 1, 2009.
-This new and enhanced ranking system is based on the proven Elo rating system used for ranking chess players and has been developed and used with exceptional accuracy by the Quebec Tennis Federation for over twenty-five years.
-The Rogers Rankings allows all competitors to compare themselves to the nation’s top players.
-Similar systems have also been in use in Spain and France.
-The Rogers Rankings system awards points to players based on quality of wins (i.e. head-to-head results) versus rounds won in a tournament.
-The system generates accurate rankings due to its ability to evaluate the calibre of competing players.
-Based on this premise, the stronger player is expected to win while the weaker player is expected to lose.
-Players are ranked according to points accumulated in national, provincial and international tournaments sanctioned by the Tennis Canada ranking committee.
-Player points are used to compute a national and provincial ranking.
-To ensure accuracy, Tennis Canada and the PTAs began testing the system internally on January 1, 2008.
-The system was computerized in partnership between Tennis Canada and Computan, a development company that helped build ranking systems for many Canadian sports organizations.